Skip to main content

 Drag-n-drop

-The default configuration of To Do List includes the drag-n-drop functionality.
-You can select one or several tasks and drag the selected tasks vertically at once.
-If you need to create a copy of the selected tasks, hold the Alt key during drag-n-drop.
+Drag-n-drop is enabled by default.
+Select one or several tasks and drag the whole selection at once.
+To create a copy of the selected tasks, hold the Alt key during drag-n-drop.

 const list = new ToDo("#root", {